Do Dogs Know It's Christmas?

 Do dogs know it is Christmas?

-A million reasons make Christmas one of the best times of the year - carols, presents, festive decors, long-time-no-see guests to name a few.
+A million reasons make Christmas one of the the favorite times of the year for many - carols, presents, festive decors, long-time-no-see guests to name a few.
 But about your dog?
 Do they know its Christmas time?

 It's quite unlikely for your dog to know it's Christmas but dogs do understand patterns quite well.
 They put together settings & associations and assume that this might happen again in the future.
 In the case of Christmas, it can be the decor changes, the presence of people they haven't met before, joyful music, flashing lights, and a lot more.